Kathy Griffiths, CEO

 - Project management of EFA business cases for academy expansion and changes

-- Deal with admissions and appeals across the Trust
+- Deals with admissions across the Trust

 Janet Vick, HR Director